s-smits/modernbert-finetune/README.md

 1. **Training a WordPiece tokenizer** on a Dutch dataset (or any other dataset from the Hugging Face Hub).
 2. **Fine-tuning the ModernBERT-base model** on the same Dutch dataset, optionally using the custom-trained tokenizer.

-It leverages the Hugging Face Transformers, Tokenizers, and Datasets libraries for efficient training.
+It leverages the Hugging Face Transformers, Tokenizers, and Datasets libraries for efficient training. **Note that this code currently only supports single-GPU training.
+Multi-GPU support may be added in the future.**

-**We are actively developing this project and welcome contributions from the community!
-If you're interested in helping out, please feel free to open issues, submit pull requests, or reach out to us directly.**
+**Actively in development and welcoming contributions from the community!
+If you're interested in helping out, please feel free to open issues, submit pull requests, or reach out directly.**

 ## Features

-*   **Custom Tokenizer Training:**
+*   **Custom Tokenizer Training (Optional):**
     *   Trains a WordPiece tokenizer using the `tokenizers` library.
     *   Supports streaming datasets for efficient handling of large corpora.
     *   Configurable vocabulary size and training examples.
 *   **Model Fine-tuning:**
     *   Fine-tunes the `answerdotai/ModernBERT-base` model (or another specified checkpoint).
-    *   Uses `Trainer` from `transformers` for streamlined training.
+    *   Uses components from `transformers` for streamlined training.
     *   Supports dynamic batching with a custom `DataCollator`.
     *   Implements curriculum learning by gradually decreasing the MLM masking probability.
     *   Uses gradient accumulation to simulate larger batch sizes.